jeff-pow/Titan/README.md

 # chess-engine

 A reasonably capable chess engine that was written as a personal project and learning experience.

-Utilizes the UCI framework as well as several chess programming concepts such as alpha-beta pruning and transposition tables to speed up move evaluation.
+### Features
+- Utilizes the UCI framework
+- Alpha-beta pruning to make searching the game tree more efficient
+- Zobrist hashing to store the scoring of previously found board states in a transposition table

 Can be built by entering the chess-engine directory and running `cargo b --release`.
 A binary will be generated that can be used in any UCI compliant chess GUI.